gyulanemeth/bluefox.email/courses/email-marketing-course-for-busy-saas-founders/index.md

 **So, what can you expect from this course?**

-In this course, we will show you how to actually set up an email marketing system as a SaaS founder that you will be able to fine-tune later.
-No fancy jargon or a 200-page "how to" guide, just 6 short lessons that cover everything you need to get started: sending your first newsletter, building onboarding flows, personalizing & segmenting your flows for better results and creating lead magnets that actually bring new signups.
+In this course, we will show you how to actually set up an email marketing system as a SaaS founder that you can fine-tune later.
+No fancy jargon or 200-page “how-to” guides...
+Just 6 short lessons that cover everything you need to get started: sending your first newsletter, building onboarding flows, personalizing & segmenting your flows for better results, and creating lead magnets that actually bring new signups.

-You can read the articles here, watch our YouTube videos, and you can sign up to the newsletter version to get access to the worksheets as well.
+You can read the articles here, watch our YouTube videos, and sign up for the newsletter version to get access to the worksheets as well.

 It only takes 6 weeks to get from zero to a functioning email marketing engine.
 Are you ready?